5 Tips for Creating the Perfect Guest Room

 from: Luxor Linens, LLC

-5. Entertainment and Technology I always provide periodicals for late night or early morning reading, especially if you guest room does not have a television.
-Keep in mind your guest maybe from a different timezone or have jet lag that can cause those sleepless nights.
-Have a periodical can provide light reading at there leisure to help them drift off to sleep.
+5. Entertainment and Technology I always provide periodicals for late night or early morning reading, especially if your guest room does not have a television.
+Keep in mind your guest maybe from a different timezone or have jet lag that can cause them to experience some sleepless nights.
+Having periodicals can provide light reading at their leisure to help them drift off to sleep.
 One last tip would be provide charging cables for their technology.
 I recommend leaving them in the nightstand drawer.
 Just a simple placed cable can give them internet freedom to keep their lives up and running.
 I also saw a really cute idea that one of my sweet neighbors had implemented, which was picture frame with the wifi password inside.
-This too could join the charging cables.
+This too could join the charging cables, tucked away conveniently inside the nightstand drawer.
 I love these Metal Sylvia Night Stands by World Market they not only look really cool but provide tons of space for your guests to unpack their technology, socks, undies, and a great place to store jewelry just drop a cute dish or basket inside one of the drawers so you guests don’t misplace their value pieces.

 WALL PAINT- Agreeable Gray Sherwin Williams TRIM PAINT- Pure White Sherwin Williams FLOORS- Mohawk 3″Forrest Lake Oak Color: Oxford CEILING FAN- Mystique 52″ 5 Blade Progressive Lighting LAMPS –Wayfair CURTAIN PANELS-Liz Claiborne Kathryn Room-Darkening Grommet-Top Curtain Panel CURTAIN ROD- Studio™ Trumpet Adjustable Curtain RodRUG- Classic White Sheepskin / Polar Bear Pelt Shape Rug BEDROOM SUITE- Room’s To Go (Discontinued) NIGHTSTANDS- Metal Sylvia Accent Table: Gray/Metallic by World Market SHEETS-Hotel sheets COMFORTER- Bed Bath and Beyond MIRROR-Custom Fabric Mitchell Gold Bob Williams BENCH-HomeGoods FUR PILLOWS- Rosdorf Park Wayfair CABLE KNIT PILLOW- UGG THROW- Pottery Barn HONEY COMB VASES- Creative Co-op ART PRINT- Teal Tree Wayfair TOWELS- HomeGoods ROBES- Signature Egyptian Cotton Couple’s Terry Spa Robes SHOWER CURTAIN-Bed Bath and Beyond